Explore the events leading up to the Battle of Seven Oaks in the first installment of the A Girl Called Echo series.

-Echo Desjardins, a 13-year-old Métis girl, is struggling with her feelings of loneliness while separated from her mom and adjusting to a new school.
+Echo Desjardins, a 13-year-old Métis girl adjusting to a new home and school, is struggling with loneliness while separated from her mother.
 Then an ordinary day in Mr. Bee’s history class turns extraordinary, and Echo’s life will never be the same.
 During Mr. Bee’s lecture, Echo finds herself transported to another time and place—a bison hunt on the Saskatchewan prairie—and back again to the present.
 In the following weeks, Echo slips back and forth in time.
 She visits a Métis camp, travels the old fur-trade routes, and experiences the perilous and bygone era of the Pemmican Wars.

-Pemmican Wars is the first graphic novel in A Girl Called Echo, a series by Katherena Vermette, Governor General Award–winning writer and author of The Seven Teaching Stories (HighWater Press).
+Pemmican Wars is the first graphic novel in a new series, A Girl Called Echo, by Governor General Award–winning writer, and author of Highwater Press’ The Seven Teaching Stories, Katherena Vermette.

-...feelings of alienation, of loneliness, of not belonging, either at home or at school, are experienced by both genders and those teens – male or female – who eat their lunch alone and wander the halls without friends will understand Echo’s plight.
-Although I think that Pemmican Wars is a book which will find its greatest readership amongst students with Métis or Indigenous heritage, those who are the descendants of settlers will be offered a new perspective with this book.
+...feelings of alienation, of loneliness, of not belonging, either at home or at school, are experienced by both genders and those teens – male or female - who eat their lunch alone and wander the halls without friends will understand Echo's plight.
+Recommended.Joanne Peters, CM Magazine